 Dunton Bassett Neighbour- hood Plan Policy Relevant Policy in Harborough District Local Plan (LP)/NPPF Relationship between Dunton Bassett Neighbourhood Plan and Local Plan Potential for likely significant effects on national and local historic and/or environmental designations Conclusions relating to Strategic Environmental Assessment Potential for likely significant effects on Natura 2000 sites within 50km (nearest Ensor's Pool SAC approx. 30km) Conclusion relating to Habitat Regulations (HRA) Policy H1: Residential site allocation LP Policy H1 considers housing allocations.
 The Local Plan allocates 40 dwellings to Dunton Bassett and neighbourhood plans can allocate specific housing sites.
-GD2 allows for settlement development within or adjacent to settlements NPPF: Delivering sustainable H1 should be considered to be in general conformity with LP policy.
-NDPs can allocate housing above that set out in the Local Plan The policy is unlikely to result in significant effects.
+GD2 allows for settlement development within or adjacent to settlements NPPF: Delivering sustainable development / delivering a wide H1 should be considered to be in general conformity with LP policy.
+NDPs can allocate housing above that set out in the Local Plan.
+The policy is unlikely to result in significant effects on environmental assets.
 As part of identifying allocations, potential housing sites the QB undertook site assessments and considered the sites against criteria.
 The most suitable site has been chosen.
 50 units is considered to be appropriate for Dunton Bassett with a reserve site to come forward if certain conditions are fulfilled.
-No significant effects are identified.
-Constraints relating to heritage and environmental assets have been considered as part of the proposal.
-None No negative effect.
+Historic England consider that the Plan Historic England consider that the Plan may be at risk if the reasonable alternatives to the allocated site are not further considered.
+The Council agree with this view and determine that an appropriate assessment should be undertaken to consider the None No negative effect.
 Development of this limited scale will not adversely impact on identified HRA sites.

-Dunton Bassett Neighbour- hood Plan Policy Relevant Policy in Harborough District Local Plan (LP)/NPPF Relationship between Dunton Bassett Neighbourhood Plan and Local Plan Potential for likely significant effects on national and local historic and/or environmental designations Conclusions relating to Strategic Environmental Assessment Potential for likely significant effects on Natura 2000 sites within 50km (nearest Ensor's Pool SAC approx. 30km) Conclusion relating to Habitat Regulations (HRA) development / delivering a wide choice of high quality homes (para 55 promotes sustainable development in rural areas).
+Dunton Bassett Neighbour- hood Plan Policy Relevant Policy in Harborough District Local Plan (LP)/NPPF Relationship between Dunton Bassett Neighbourhood Plan and Local Plan Potential for likely significant effects on national and local historic and/or environmental designations Conclusions relating to Strategic Environmental Assessment Potential for likely significant effects on Natura 2000 sites within 50km (nearest Ensor's Pool SAC approx. 30km) Conclusion relating to Habitat Regulations (HRA) choice of high quality homes (para 55 promotes sustainable development in rural areas). may be at risk if the reasonable alternatives to the allocated site are not further considered.
+The Council agree with this view and determine that an appropriate assessment should be undertaken to consider the effects on the Scheduled Monument. effects of housing allocations on the Scheduled Monument.
 Policy H2: Reserve Site LP Policy H1 considers housing allocations.
 The Local Plan allocates 40 dwellings to Dunton Bassett and neighbourhood plans can allocate specific housing sites.
-GD2 allows for settlement development within or adjacent to H1 should be considered to be in general conformity with LP policy.
+GD2 allows for settlement H1 should be considered to be in general conformity with LP policy.
 The reserve site should come forward only if there is a shortfall in housing delivery or additional houses are required.
 The policy is unlikely to result in significant effects.
 As part of identifying allocations, potential housing sites the QB undertook site assessments and considered the sites against criteria.
 The most suitable site has been chosen.
-50 units is considered to be appropriate for Dunton Bassett as part of a reserve site.
-No significant effects are identified.
-Constraints relating to heritage and environmental assets have been considered as part of the proposal.
-None No negative effect.
+50 units is considered to be appropriate for Dunton No significant effects are identified.
+Constraints relating to heritage and environmental assets have been considered as part of the None No negative effect.
 Development of this limited scale will not adversely impact on identified HRA sites.